oracle-livelabs/oci-migration/ecc-developer-hol/query/poweruserpersonalization/poweruserpersonalization.md

 3. You will see the Account Analysis dashboard.
 In that dashboard, enable personalization from "i" icon
    ![Personalize dashboard](../images/genz2000.png "Personalize dashboard")

-4. Click on the search bar to find the previously saved search
+4. Click on the search bar to find the previously saved search [in Lab 2 - Task 2]
    ![Personalize dashboard](../images/genz3000.png "Personalize dashboard")

 5. Click on the saved search to start our investigation from there